RexMiller/elixir-issue-manager/README.md

 # IssueManager

-A small project to learn Elixer better by retrieving and working with issues from the GitHub API.
+A small project to learn Elixir better by retrieving and working with issues from the GitHub API.